GG 263 (Atenolol 50 mg)

 Pill imprint GG 263 has been identified as Atenolol 50 mg.

-Atenolol is used in the treatment of anxiety; high blood pressure; alcohol withdrawal; supraventricular tachycardia; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
+Atenolol is used in the treatment of anxiety; high blood pressure; alcohol withdrawal; supraventricular tachycardia; ventricular tachycardia (and more), and belongs to the drug class cardioselective beta blockers.
 There is positive evidence of human fetal risk during pregnancy.
-Atenolol 50 mg is not subject to the Controlled Substances Act.
+Atenolol 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 50 mg